digital-work-lab/digital-work-lecture/slides/09-platformization.md

 Typical mechanism to raise capital on crowd-funding platforms:

-- Sequential crowdfunding, with previous customers' decisions available
+- Sequential crowdfunding, with previous funding levels available
-- Later customers make decisions on whether to back a project, they know their own valuations but also see the aggregate contribution made by previous customers
+- When funders make decisions on whether to back a project, they know their own valuations but also see the aggregate contribution made by previous customers
-- Funds are transferred when a predefined threshold is met (all-or-nothing funding)
+- Funds are transferred when a predefined threshold is met (*all-or-nothing funding*)

 Example: [Kickstarter](https://help.kickstarter.com/hc/en-us/articles/115005028514-What-are-the-basics-)